LTUC/amman-dotnet-401d2/Curriculum/Class05/README.md

 ### Procedural Programming (imperative programming)
 Procedural programming is a list of instructions that tells program what to do step by step.
 Procedural relies on a series of computational steps to be carried to completion.
-This is usualy done telling the program what to do first at the beginning, and what to do at the end. it is a bit more intuitive and simple to read from top to bottom.
+This is usuallly done telling the program what to do first at the beginning, and what to do at the end. it is a bit more intuitive and simple to read from top to bottom.
 Procedural programming languages are also called "top down "

 ### What is Object Oriented Programming?
 Object oriented programming is mimicking real world objects in code.
-Everything in C# is essentaily a class, and we can instantiate objects from classes that we can manage at a smaller level.
+Everything in C# is essentially a class, and we can instantiate objects from classes that we can manage at a smaller level.

 OOP objects are created to interact with other elements of the program regardless of where the command is being called from.

 ## OOP Principles
-Obejct Oriented Programming (OOP) principles are the fundamentals that help us define objects and use them within our system.
+Object Oriented Programming (OOP) principles are the fundamentals that help us define objects and use them within our system.

 ### Inheritance